How to protect a publicly listed company from costly D&O litigation

 “The first thing I would ask a corporation is if it has adopted things like state choice of forum, and federal choice of forum provisions.
 What I’m referring to either in the certificate of incorporation or the bylaws, that helps makes litigation that arrives more efficient,” Huskins said.

-See also What century is 2020 called?
+See also What is E-Trade called now?

 When the Securities and Exchange Commission (SEC), the governing body that regulates all US public companies, issues new regulations for compliance, those who are slower to adopt these provisions create an opportunity for shareholders and others to sue.